masakioba/jhoja/README.md

 but does not support Jad Decompiler.

 ## What is the difference between jhoja and javap,SWAG javap2?
-hoja support Jasmin assembler code.
+jhoja support Jasmin assembler format code.
 and jhoja support decompile protection function.
 Oracle javap and SWAG javap2 does not support them.
 jhoja output UTF-8 code.